helenclx/dotfiles/README.md

 Below only lists software and tools that uses the configuration files in this repository.
 For a more comprehensive list of the hardware and software I use, check out [my /uses page](https://helenchong.dev/uses/).

-Software marked with * will be installed by my yadm bootstrap program after cloning my yadm repository, otherwise the system will throw error or warning messages due to the absence of these software.
+Software marked with * will be installed by my yadm bootstrap program after cloning my yadm repository, otherwise the system may throw error or warning messages due to the absence of these software.

 - [bat](https://github.com/sharkdp/bat)
 - [Easy Effects](https://github.com/wwmm/easyeffects)